NotWoowoo/LAWT/README.md

 ![image of particle simulation](https://raw.githubusercontent.com/NotWoowoo/LAWT/master/particle-entity-simulation.PNG)

 ## Util
-If you poked around the source code, you might've noticed a Util class.
+If you've poked around the source code, you might've noticed a Util class.
 This class contains various static fuctions for mostly mathematical opperations.
 These functions are avalible for you to use in your program.
 Some of the most useful ones are...
-- random(...)
+- random(max)
   - generates a random number from 0 to max

-- random(...)
+- random(min, max)
   - generates a random number from min to max

-- wrap(...)
+- wrap(val, lowerBound, upperBound)
   - proportionally keeps a number in a range - if the range is 0 to 50, then 75 is set to 25, and 51 is set to 1

-- clamp(...)
+- clamp(val, lowerBound, upperBound)
   - keeps a number in a range by making it higher than *lowerBound*, and lower than *upperBound*

-- inRectangle(...) / inCircle(...)
+- inRectangle(x, y, x1, y1, x2, y2) / inCircle(x, y, centerX, centerY, radius)
   - determines if a point is inside a specified rectangle/circle

 - clamp(double val, double lowerBound, double upperBound)
   - keeps a number in a range by making it higher than *lowerBound*, and lower than *upperBound*

-- dist(...)
+- dist(x1, y1, x2, y1)
   - calculates the distance between two specified points

-- fatan(...)
+- fatan(arcLength)
   - fast version of atan

-- angle(...)
+- angle(x1, y1, x2, y2)
   - calculates the angle between two specified points

-- smoothstep(...)
+- smoothstep(val)
   - smoothly interpolates between 0 and 1 (argument expected to be between 0 and 1) - [graph example](https://www.desmos.com/calculator/xton9cizsw)

-- lerp(...)
+- lerp(a, b, amt)
   - linearly interpolates between a and b by amt - [graph example](https://www.desmos.com/calculator/pia5oewqgz)

 ## Sprites and Images